Martiless/flawlesscooking/README.md

 [Back to top](#Flawless-Cooking-Cookery-School)

 ## Technologies Used:
-For the purpose of this project the following technologies were used.
+For the purpose of this project, the following technologies were used.

 ### Languages:
 * HTML